ChromaticHQ/calliope/README.md

 # Default Tasks

 Calliope ships with a few basic tasks that most projects will need.
 This section provides an overview of these tasks and what they accomplish.
-For details of the configuration options available for each of the following tasks, see the [`calliope.sample-config.js`] file in this project’s repository.
+For details on the configuration options available for each of the following tasks, see the [`calliope.sample-config.js`] file in this project’s repository.

 ## Pipelines